AmandeepSohal/AmandeepSohal/README.md

 I often work with health care data, but have experience in credit and claims data.

-My main workflow includes Python, SQL, Tableau, Excel, Jupyter Notebook, NumPy, Pandas, Matplotlib, Scikit-Learn.
+My main stack includes Python, SQL, Tableau, Excel, Jupyter Notebook, NumPy, Pandas, Matplotlib, Scikit-Learn.

 ### Note: I have projects that I have done with companies, but are not shown or listed because of NDA